-Duty of loyalty is acting with undivided loyalty in the best interests of the organization and that you not seek to benefit personally from the business activities of the nonprofit you serve.
-The duty of care means that you must act reasonably, as a prudent person in similar circumstances would, that you are familiar with the nonprofit’s activities and financial condition, and that you participate regularly in board meetings.
+Duty of loyalty is acting with undivided loyalty in the best interests of the organization and not seeking to benefit personally from the business activities of the Ms. Wheelchair Tennessee organization.
+Duty of care is acting reasonably (as a prudent person in similar circumstances would), being familiar with Ms. Wheelchair Tennessee activities and financial conditions, participating regularly in board meetings.
 Board members help solicit sponsors, recruit contestants, and plan the yearly pageant.

-If you are interested in being a board member, please contact us or fill-out and return the Board Member Application and Contract.
+If you are interested in being a board member, please contact us or fill out and return the Board Member Application and Contract.

-Mike McGrath is an advocate for persons with disabilities and is currently creating his own non-profit organization, called McGrath Solutions, that provides remote work experience to people with disabilities while providing reduced cost, and in some cases free, information technology (IT) services to small nonprofit organizations that provide services to people with disabilities.
+Mike McGrath is an advocate for persons with disabilities and is currently creating his own non-profit organization, called McGrath Solutions, that provides remote work experience to people with disabilities while providing reduced cost, and in some cases free, information technology (IT) services to small nonprofit organizations that also provide services to people with disabilities.
 Mike formerly worked on the Traffic Flow Management-Modernization contract for the Federal Aviation Administration and holds a Bachelor of Science in Information Management Systems from the University of Maryland Baltimore County and a Masters of Information Technology from Virginia Tech.
 He was also appointed by the Governor of Tennessee to serve on the State Rehabilitation Council which provides support and guidance to the State Vocational Rehabilitation program.
-Mike resides in Knoxville, Tennessee with his wife Sam Moreno.
+Mike resides in Knoxville, Tennessee with his wife Samantha Moreno.